 To What Extent Does Your State Rely on Individual Income Taxes?

-State and localities rely heavily on the individual income tax, which comprised 23.3 percent of total U.S. state and local tax collections in fiscal year 2017, the latest year of data available.
-The individual income tax ranks just below the general sales tax (23.6 percent), both behind property taxes (31.9 percent) as the largest category of state and local revenue sources (See Facts & Figures Table 8).
+State and localities rely heavily on the individual income tax, which comprised 23.5 percent of total U.S. state and local tax collections in fiscal year 2016, the latest year of data available.
+The individual income tax lands just below the general sales tax (23.6 percent), both behind property taxes (31.5%) as the largest category of state and local revenue sources (See Facts & Figures Table 8).

-Of all the states, Oregon and Maryland rely most heavily on individual income taxes, which account for 42.7 percent and 37.9 percent of their total state and local tax collections respectively.
+Of all the states, Oregon and Maryland rely most heavily on individual income taxes, which account for 41.7 percent and 37.8 percent of their total state and local tax collections, respectively.
 Both are among the 17 states where localities also levy income taxes.
 Oregon has chosen not to collect sales taxes, a decision which contributes to that state’s heavy reliance on the individual income tax.

-Volatility is not the only factor to consider.
-As we’ve pointed out in the past, a state’s combination of tax sources has implications for its revenue stability and economic growth.
+As we’ve previously pointed out, a state’s combination of tax sources has implications for its revenue stability and economic growth.
 Income taxes tend to be more harmful to economic growth than consumption taxes and property taxes.
-Income taxes fall on labor and savings, while consumption taxes, like the sales tax, fall on what people spend instead of what they earn.
+Income taxes fall on labor and savings, while consumption taxes, such as sales taxes, tax what people spend instead of what they earn.
 As a result, income taxes tend to be less neutral than sales taxes.